ganler/nnsmith-asplos-artifact/docs/source/markdown/evaluation.md

 # **Evaluating artifact**

+## Evidence of bug finding

+In our paper, we claimed that (in the abstract):

+> ... has found 65 new bugs in the last seven months for TVM, TensorRT, ONNXRuntime, and PyTorch.

+You can find the evidence in our [bug finding table](https://docs.google.com/spreadsheets/d/1gzMPlY0sOfyVBGhq9CPkynDnuVpiGm7JpFQ-CPoLStc/edit#gid=0).

 ## Coverage experiments

 We will go through the main experiments corresponding to Section 5.2 in the paper, which evaluates end-to-end coverage efficiency of NNSmith and baselines.